Mounika21-07/Mounika21-07/README.md

 ## What Have I Done?

 My portfolio includes a diverse range of projects showcasing my data analysis and visualization skills.
 I have worked on retail sales analysis, customer behavior analysis, airline database insights, and funnel analysis of a food delivery app.
-These projects involve data wrangling, KPI tracking, interactive dashboards, and SQL-based insights.
+These projects involve data mining, KPI tracking, interactive dashboards, and SQL-based insights.
 Each project demonstrates my ability to extract meaningful conclusions and present them in a way that supports strategic decision-making.

 In addition to business intelligence and operational analysis, I have explored areas like predictive analytics, customer segmentation, and performance monitoring.
 My projects span multiple industries, including e-commerce, delivery applications, and customer service operations.